 Bug Fixes, Identity Systems, and Responsive Design

-Morning: Applyr External ATS Bugs
+Morning: Applyr External ATS Validation

 The job CSV has a job_url_direct column for external ATS links.
 LinkedIn jobs don't have this—the value is NaN (pandas missing value).
 When I converted it to string: str(float('nan')) → "nan" string.
 Passed that to page.goto() → Protocol error: Cannot navigate to invalid URL.